Suha19/TeleTale/README.md

 # Work Steps

  - I’ve started to create the React front-end application for the MERN stack application.
- - In this second part I’ve continued with building the back-end server based on Node.js, Express, and MongoDB.
+ - I’ve continued with building the back-end server based on Node.js, Express, and MongoDB.
  - I’ve connected the Node.js / Express server to MongoDB by using the Mongoose library.
+ - I’ve been using Postman to make sure that the server endpoints are working as expected.
+ - I’ll further complete the implementation of the front-end react application and also connect font- and back-end.